Linear-time logics -- a coalgebraic perspective: Preliminaries

-We write $\ext_\gamma : C \to S$ for the $\nu$-extent of $(C,\gamma)$. \end{defi} The above operator uses a one-step unfolding of the coalgebra structure to compute a finer approximation of the extent of a state based on the extent of its immediate successors.
-As the generality of $F$ allows for immediate successors which are tuples of states, the semiring multiplication also needs to be used (in $\bullet_F$).
-The monad multiplication is used to accumulate the values from different branches.
+where $\bullet_F : F S \to S$ is given by $\bullet_F(\iota_i(s_1,\ldots,s_{j_i})) = s_1 \bullet \ldots \bullet s_{j_i}$ for $i \in I$.
+We write $\extent^\nu_\gamma : C \to S$ for the $\nu$-extent of $(C,\gamma)$. \end{defiC} The above operator uses a one-step unfolding of the coalgebra structure to compute (a finer approximation of) the extent of a state based on (current approximations of) the extents of its immediate successors.
+As the generality of $F$ allows for immediate successors which are \emph{tuples} of states, the semiring multiplication also needs to be used (namely in $\bullet_F$).
+On the other hand, the monad multiplication is used to accumulate the values from different branches.
 The composition in Definition~\ref{extent-coalgebra} takes $c \in C$ with $\gamma(c) = \sum_i s_i (c_i^1,\ldots,c_i^{j_i})$ to $\mu_1(\sum_i s_i (p(c_i^1) \bullet \ldots \bullet p(c_i^{j_i})))$.
-That is, the extent associated to a particular state accumulates the extents associated to its immediate successors, scaled by the weights of the corresponding branches.
+As a result, the extent in state $c$ is a sum, across all transitions from $c$, of the extents of the successors of $c$, scaled by the weights of the corresponding transitions.
+In case of transitions with \emph{several} successor states, the extents of these states are first multiplied and then scaled by the transition weight.

-\begin{exas} \begin{enumerate} \item For $S = (\{0,1\},\vee,0,\wedge,1)$, the $\mu$-(resp.\,$\nu$-)extent has a value of $1$ on a state iff there exists a finite (resp.\,maximal) trace from that state, arising from a sequence of choices in the branching behaviour.
-(Such a path will not exist from a state that offers no choices for proceeding.) \item For $S = ([0,1],+,0,*,1)$, the $\mu$-(resp.\,$\nu$-)extent on a given state gives the likelihood of that state exhibiting a finite (resp.\,maximal) trace. \item For $S = (\mathbb N^\infty,\min,\infty, +,0)$, the $\mu$-(resp.\,$\nu$-)extent on a given state gives the minimal cost that can be achieved along a finite (resp.\,maximal) trace from that state. \end{enumerate} \end{exas}
+\begin{exa}~ \begin{enumerate} \item For $S = (\{0,1\},\vee,0,\wedge,1)$, the $\nu$- (resp.~$\mu$-)extent has a value of $1$ on a state iff there exists a maximal (resp.~finite) trace from that state, arising from a sequence of choices in the branching behaviour.
+(Such a trace will not exist e.g.~from a state which offers no choices for proceeding.) \item For $S = ([0,1],+,0,*,1)$, the $\nu$- (resp.~$\mu$-)extent on a state gives the probability of not deadlocking (resp.~not deadlocking and not executing forever) from that state. \item For $S = (\mathbb N^\infty,\min,\infty, +,0)$, the $\nu$- (resp.~$\mu$-)extent on a given state gives the minimal cost that can be achieved along a maximal (resp.~finite) trace from that state. \end{enumerate} \end{exa}